Pneumonia is inflamed or swollen lung tissue due to infection with a germ.

 - Fever, which may be mild or high

 - Shortness of breath (may only occur when you exert yourself)

 - Chest pain that gets worse when you breathe deeply or cough

-- Confusion, especially in older people or those with Legionella pneumonia
+- Confusion, most often in older people or those with legionella pneumonia

 - Loss of appetite, low energy, and fatigue